-The SEE program provides accredited training in English language, reading, writing, maths and digital skills, to prepare Participants for employment or further study.
-The program addresses the foundation skill gaps that make job seekers unsuitable for many jobs and prevent their successful engagement in training for a specific occupation.
-After exiting the SEE program, over half the Participants surveyed through post program monitoring reported they were in employment or education in 3 months.
+The SEE program provides accredited and non-accredited training in English language, reading, writing, maths and digital skills, to prepare Participants for employment or further study or strengthen their connection to existing employment.
+The program addresses the foundation skill gaps that limit individuals' employment options and prevent their successful engagement in training for a specific occupation.

-SEE training can focus on language and literacy only, for example a Certificate in Spoken and Written English, or be embedded in contextualised, real-world learning, such as Childcare or Aged Care courses.
-SEE can be delivered in classroom settings, remotely via distance learning, or using a combination of both.
-Participants have flexibility to undertake individual building blocks of a course where they focus on specific skill sets, or to work toward a recognised qualification up to Certificate III level (if LLND skills are embedded in the training).
-Training is tailored to meet a Participant's needs and goals and can be undertaken either part-time or full-time.
+SEE courses can focus on language and literacy only, for example a Certificate in Spoken and Written English, or numeracy and digital skills, or contextualised to support learning for those undertaking VET courses such as Childcare or Aged Care certificates.
+Workforce Australia Participants can undertake SEE in classroom settings, via distance learning, or using a combination of both.
+Participants may undertake individual building blocks of a course focusing on specific skill sets, or work toward a recognised qualification up to Certificate III level with LLND skills embedded in the training.
+Training is tailored to meet a Participant's needs and goals and both part-time and full-time options are available.